JeroenDeDauw/ParserHooks/README.md

 # ParserHooks

-OOP interface for creating MediaWiki parser hooks in a declarative fashion
+OOP interface for creating MediaWiki parser hooks in a declarative fashion.

 ## Requirements